-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement [X] Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 United-Guardian, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid:] Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Dated Filed:
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

+Filed by the Registrant [ X ] Filed by a Party other than the Registrant [ ] Check the appropriate box: [ X ] Definitive Proxy State [ ] Definitive Additional of the Commission Only (as permitted by Rule 14a-6(e)(2)) United-Guardian, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Chec k the appropriate box): [X] No fee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of s ecurities to which transaction applies: 2) Aggregate number of securities to which transaction applies: underlying value of transaction computed pursuant to Exchange Act Rule 0-11 ton which the filing fee is calculated and state how it was determined): 4) Proposed maximum a ggregate value of transaction: 5) Total fee paid: [ ] Fee paid previously with n preliminary materials. filing for which the offs the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the setting fee was paid previously.
+Identify the previous filing by registration the Form or Schedule and the date of its filing.
+Filing Party: e or Registration Statement No.: